How to Remove Turmeric Stains From Clothing

 -

-Lightly agitate: Apply gentle agitation with a soft bristle brush like a horse hair brush.
+Lightly agitate: Apply gentle agitation with a soft bristle brush like a Horse Hair Brush.
 Agitation is best done while the fabric is submerged underwater so as not to spread the stain to other parts of the fabric.

 -